 Information for Residential Aged Care Facilities

-The Public Health Unit is also notified of diseases which are listed under the Public Health Act 2010, and if associated with a residential aged care facility, will assist in following up individual cases, clusters, and suspected outbreaks.
+The Public Health Unit is notified of diseases which are listed under the Public Health Act 2010, and if associated with a residential aged care facility, will assist in following up individual cases, clusters, and suspected outbreaks.
 The Public Health Unit can also assist RACF's to manage outbreaks of non-notifiable conditions such as scabies abd rhinovirus.
-Below you will find information on reporting and managing disease outbreaks in residential aged care facilities, and vaccination requirements and recommendations for residents, staff and volunteers.
+Below you will find information on reporting and managing respiratory cases and disease outbreaks in residential aged care facilities, vaccination requirements, and recommendations for residents, staff and volunteers.

-Residential aged care facilities should contact their Public Health Unit by phone (02 9382 8333) or email as soon as possible if they suspect a disease outbreak or unexplained fever in staff or residents.
+Residential aged care facilities should contact the South Eastern Sydney Public Health Unit by phone (02 9382 8333) or email as soon as possible if they suspect a disease outbreak or unexplained fever in staff or residents.

-- Personal protective measures (eg. hand hygiene)
+- Personal protective measures